powenn/pinera1n/README.md

 - libusbmuxd-tools(libusbmuxd)

 ## Getting Started
-You can select Qucik setup or Manually setup
+You can select Quick setup or Manually setup
 ## Qucik setup
 Use this to setup all dependencies and download cheeckra1n with two commands